diddyjax19/NestIT-Phonestore/README.md

 * [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Used to aid the implementation of styling and responsiveness.
 * [Fontawesome](https://fontawesome.com/) - is Used to implement effective icons.
 * Google Chrome Dev Tools -  Used during the development to debug and test responsiveness.
-* [Balsamiq](https://balsamiq.com/wireframes/?gad=1&gclid=CjwKCAjwhdWkBhBZEiwA1ibLmBf4umD1_GJ4rfxmLez1jQMyL3j_-olvsWrn5Rgxvvae-sQbboRbaRoC-eAQAvD_BwE) - Used to build both the database schema diagram and design wireframes.
-* [Pexel](https://www.pexels.com/search/free/) - All mages were taken from this website.
+* [Pexel](https://www.pexels.com/search/free/) - All images were taken from this website.
 * [Color palette](https://coolors.co/) - Select colors for website.
 * [Ax Dev Tools](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd) - Find and fix more accessibility issues during website development with axe DevTools.